pointOfive/STA410_tenfouroverandout/Readme.md

 Feb 24-28: Functional bases [AKA building on SVD (+PCA+PRC?) so hopefully this is making some sense]
 - Bonus Points: some more direct "Matrix" struff (which I think I'll be able to make available "soon")
 - Bonus Points: some more bases stuff with FFT (which I think I'll be able to make available "soon")

-Mar 03-07: Iterative methods
-Mar 10-14: Variance reduction ML redux
+Mar 03-07: More iterative methods and variance reduction redux from the perspective of ML Mar 10-14: Gradient methods
 Mar 17-21: Newton-like methods
 Mar 24-28: Bayesian deep learning
 Apr -1-04: Generative modeling